Coalseam Conservation Park: History

 The area of what is now Coalseam Conservation Park holds strong traditional value for the Aboriginal people as a source for food and medicine, and artefacts from the time of indigenous occupation can be found in the park.

 European occupation of the area began from 1839, when the Colony of Western Australia commenced a search for coal to support industrial development.
-In 1846, surveyor Augustus Charles Gregory, together with his brothers Francis Thomas and Henry Churcham, explored the area and found Western Australia's first coal seem at the banks of the Irwin River.
+In 1846, surveyor Augustus Charles Gregory, together with his brothers Francis Thomas and Henry Churcham, explored the area and found Western Australia's first coal seam at the banks of the Irwin River.
 Following this, the area was declared a reserve for mining purposes and it became the site of the colony's first coal mine.

 The coal in the area was, however, of poor quality and uneconomic to mine, and mining was soon abandoned, with one remaining mine shaft still visible, the Johnson mine shaft.

 The area around the park was instead taken up by farmers, forcibly displacing the local Aboriginal people.
 The area of what is now the Coalseam Conservation Park was unsuitable for both wheat and sheep farming and its value as a retreat for native flora and fauna was eventually recognised.
 It became a nature reserve, administrated by the Shire of Mingenew, in 1978 and a conservation park in 1994.